-In preparing the consolidated financial statements, management is responsible for assessing Hillcrest Energy Technologies Ltd.'s ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate Hillcrest Energy Technologies Ltd. or to cease operations, or has no realistic alternative but to do so.
+In preparing the consolidated financial statements, management is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.

-Those charged with governance are responsible for overseeing Hillcrest Energy Technologies Ltd.'s financial reporting process.
+Those charged with governance are responsible for overseeing the Company's financial reporting process.